stagenow/docs/edge/source/stagingprofiles.md

 ![img](images/banner.jpg)

-* [Config](../stagingprofiles?Configure) (StageNow and RD) - The setting information entered in the StageNow Config section is stored within StageNow bar codes and NFC tags.
+* [Config](../stagingprofiles?Configure) (StageNow and RD) - The setting information entered in the StageNow Config section is stored within StageNow bar codes, NFC tags, and/or an audio file.
 The setting information entered in the RD Config section is stored within RD bar codes.
 Note that the RD Config section only appears if you turned on Legacy Mode in the [Settings](../gettingstarted?Settings) screen.
 The amount of settings created in this section affect the number of bar codes and/or NFC tags that the system generates later.

-* [Deployment](../stagingprofiles?Deployment) - This information includes settings that do not reside in StageNow bar codes or NFC tags, and is represented as a file on the StageNow deployment server and so requires network connection.
-Reading the bar code or NFC tag created in the Config section connects the client device to the server and points to this file for deployment.
+* [Deployment](../stagingprofiles?Deployment) - This information includes settings that do not reside in StageNow bar codes, NFC tags, or audio file, and is represented as a file on the StageNow deployment server and so requires network connection.
+Reading the bar code or NFC tag, or playing an audio file created in the Config section connects the client device to the server and points to this file for deployment.
 Note that this section does NOT appear in the Connect Network, Manage Device Security, and Wipe a Device Wizards.

 * [Review](../stagingprofiles?Review) - The Review section presents all setting information entered in the Config and Deployment sections in a single page.
 The administrator can add comments, complete the profile, or return to any setting to update it.